Is it hard to take long vacations in Japan? Learn about annual holidays, national holidays, and consecutive days off

 In Japan, a long vacation refers to a continuous break of one week or more.

-In recent years, people in Japan are being actively encouraged to take time off, and it is possible to take vacations of a few days to a week.
+In recent years, people in Japan have been encouraged to take vacations, and it is possible to take vacations of a few days to a week.

 However, few people take a vacation lasting several weeks.

-There are two reasons why it is difficult to take long vacations in Japan.
+There are two reasons why few people in Japan take long vacations.

 If you have a heavy workload and are short-staffed, others will have more work to do during your vacation.